-Game Day Meatballs are simmered all day in a crock pot until super tender and bathed in a flavorful sweet & spicy sauce made with grape jelly.
+Game Day Meatballs are simmered all day in a crock pot until super tender, then bathed in a flavorful sweet & spicy sauce made with grape jelly.

-The original recipe for these meatballs came from a sweet lady named Bonnie that spent her early retirement years doing manicures out of her home.
+The original recipe for these game day meatballs came from a sweet lady named Bonnie.
+She spent her early retirement years doing manicures out of her home.
 The year leading up to my wedding, Bonnie give my nails a “Jessica Treatment” every other week.
 Back when I had disposable income and actually cared that my natural nail manicures lasted for a full 2 weeks.

 The manicures came with all the celebrity gossip that you could ask for, and if you were really lucky, a little snack of whatever she had going on in the crock pot while the polish was drying.
 Bonnie was a whiz at whipping up deliciousness in a slow cooker.
 Her house always smelled amazing!

 Bonnie called these Game Day Meatballs because she made them for her husband & his buddies to snack on while watching a game.

 She said that she should have called them Everyday Meatballs, because that’s how often her husband wanted her to make them.
 That fact drover her crazy because the recipe was “so easy it’s embarrassing!”